AlbanMontaigu/boot2docker-vagrant-extension/proxy/README.md

 If you don't have this file on your network you can define your own by adding a ```proxy.pac``` file in this folder.

 The ```dk_proxyd``` will auto-detect it and use it directly instead of wpad method.

+**Important:** if you have multiple proxy.pac depending your country for instance, you can prefix the proxy.pac like your proxy definition, ex: ```fr_proxy.pac```.
+With this system, b2d will associate the right proxy.pac with your current proxy definition (red from http_proxy env var)*[]:

+If your proxy.pac is stored somewhere on your network, just put the url inside a ```proxy.pac.url``` file.
+Don't forget to use the right prefix if requested (see previous important note).

+The configuration are selected in the following priority: proxy.pac, proxy.pac.url, default wpad system.

 **Sample proxy.pac:**